maddataanalyst/HexGIN/README.md

 ## Project Overview
 This project accompanies the above-mentioned publication and focuses on developing and applying the novel HexGIN (Heterogeneous extension for Graph Isomorphism Network) model to the FinCEN Files case data.
 The primary goal is to compare HexGIN's performance with existing solutions such as the SAGE-based graph neural network and Multi-Layer Perceptron (MLP), demonstrating its potential advantages in anti-money laundering (AML) systems.

+The dataset in `data/01_raw` folder contains the original files made publicly available by the International Consortium of Investigative Journalists (ICIJ) as part of the FinCEN Files investigation.
+It can be found under the following address, with the full case description: [original data source](https://www.icij.org/investigations/fincen-files/download-fincen-files-transaction-data/).

 ## Processing Pipeline

 The data processing pipeline consists of several stages: